-As the boarding house is the students' home away from home we try to keep the number of rules to a minimum.
+As the boarding house is the students' home away from home, we try to keep the number of rules to a minimum.
 The rules we do have are for their safety and for the good of the community.
 It is important that individuals are respected and that the community can function.
 It is the students' responsibility to be in the right place at the correct time, having done everything they need to do.

-We must know where students are at all times and that they are safe; we also ask students to behave in a respectful, appropriate and safe manner towards others.
+We must know where students are at all times and that they are safe.
+Boarders must sign in and sign out of the boarding house.
+We also ask students to behave in a respectful, appropriate and safe manner towards others.
 If they do something which goes against these expectations, they can expect sanctions to be applied at the discretion of the Headmaster, head of boarding and house staff.

 Few sanctions exist in the boarding house - the emphasis is on the individual being empowered to monitor their own behaviour within certain restrictions laid down by the college.
 It is important however, that students know the boundaries and understand that all actions have consequences.
 A full copy of the behaviour policy is available on the college website.
-It is also included in the joining pack sent out to all new students.